naoto-aoki-fy/ruby27_snap/README.md

 - **install_snap.sh** – Extracts a previously downloaded `.snap` into
   `/snap/<name>/<revision>/`.
 This works for any snap package when given the package name and download folder.
-- **install_assert.sh** – Uses a downloaded `.assert` file to determine the package name and revision, then extracts the matching `.snap` into `/snap/<name>/<revision>/`.
+- **snap_install.sh** – Uses downloaded `.assert` and `.snap` files to extract the package into `/snap/<name>/<revision>/`.
-- **install_ruby.sh** – Installs Ruby 2.7 using a downloaded Snap package,
+- **setup.sh** – Installs Ruby 2.7 using a downloaded Snap package,
    skipping extraction when the destination directory already exists and only running `apt` commands when required packages are missing.
 - **activate.sh** – Sets environment variables for running Ruby 2.7 and saves
   the previous values so they can be restored with `deactivate.sh`.
 - **deactivate.sh** – Restores the environment to its previous state.

 ## Usage

-1. Run `install_ruby.sh` as root to download and extract the Ruby 2.7 Snap package.
+1. Run `setup.sh` as root to download and extract the Ruby 2.7 Snap package.
 If the extraction directory already exists, that step is skipped.
    Required packages are installed only when missing, so `apt-get update` and `apt-get install` are skipped if everything is already present.